 Since his youth in New Jersey, Chris has committed his life to ending oppression – wherever he finds it.
 As a Big Brother to street kids, he supported and encouraged a number of young men who, as a result, have built better lives for themselves.
 Through his experience as a police officer, Chris gained the necessary skills to investigate criminal activity, pursue the perpetrators, and see them brought to justice.
 He organized the Los Angeles Sunset Green Party, aimed at combining environmental and animal issues, and founded a spay/neuter program called New Hope for Animals.

 Inspired by Mahatma Gandhi and Martin Luther King, Jr., Chris has fought all of his battles non-violently and has spent time in jail, including solitary confinement, for his peaceful actions.
 One tactic that rocked the foundation of animal experimentation was a daring daytime break-in at UCLA’s Brain Research Institute, documented by a film crew that showed the shocking truth of animal “research.”
-This first ever live-action footage clearly demonstrated that animal rights activists do not fabricate laboratory horrors, as they had been accused of for years.
-The 1988 UCLA break-in footage aired around the world on CNN and on the national television show 48 Hours.
+This first ever live-action tage clearly demonstrated that animal rights activists do not fabricate laboratory horrors, as they had been accused of for years.
+The 1988 UCLA break-in tage aired around the world on CNN and on the national television show 48 Hours.

 Chris was also the driving force behind the first animal rights television show designed for the mainstream public, Hollywood Animal Crusaders, which aired nine times in 1999 on the cable channel Animal Planet.
 This remarkable achievement opened the door for other shows that introduced animal rights into American homes.